shopsys/shopsys/docs/installation/native-installation.md

 composer install
 ```

-Configure connection to the Elasticsearch by setting up the ELASTICSEARCH_HOSTS_STRING environment variable and if you have multiple instances of Shopsys Framework using the same Elasticsearch ELASTIC_SEARCH_INDEX_PREFIX environment variable.
+Configure connection to the Elasticsearch by setting up the ELASTICSEARCH_HOSTS_STRING environment variable and if you have multiple instances of Shopsys Framework using the same Elasticsearch set up ELASTIC_SEARCH_INDEX_PREFIX environment variable as well.
+ELASTIC_SEARCH_INDEX_PREFIX needs to be the same as ELASTIC_SEARCH_INDEX_PREFIX in microservice for product search.

 ```
 php bin/console server:run 127.0.0.1:8002